hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

 CircleCI build runs will collect the artifacts and those can be filled into databases like MySQL or Prometheus.
 In Grafana, various data source configurations are available, where the user has to configure the required data source.
 There are various chart options available for visual interpretation.
 By providing various MySQL queries, the required graph can be generated.

-A sample MySQL query to display the maximum CPU, Memory, and Storage specific to the cluster name can be written for Grafana as mentioned below.
+A sample MySQL query to display the maximum CPU, Memory, and Storage specific to the cluster name can be written for Grafana, as mentioned below.

 ```sql
 select ClusterName AS "Cluster Name",